 These wading boots by Foxelli are pretty underrated.
 They are light in weight and on the pocket and are more durable than you’d expect.
 Also great wading boots for duck hunting.

 The sizing with these could be a little confusing.
 The usual size that fits me feels a bit snuggly in these.
-But the right size is surprisingly comfortable and has plenty of support.
+To get the right size order a couple of sizes and send back the one that doesn’t seem to fit.
+The right size is surprisingly comfortable and has plenty of support.
 The padding in the sole supports the feet well and prevents fatigue from long walks.
-I suggest that you try the shoes on before purchasing.

 Foxelli wading shoes are also great if you are looking for reasonably durable and stingray-proof wading boots.
 The rubber soles are very stable on rocky areas and provide a perfect grip.
-Hence, the best lightweight and durable wading boots.
+Foxelli boots are reliable and most lightweight wading boots.

 What’s most pleasant about this pair of boots is that they drain fast after you take them out of the water.
 They have tiny holes especially made for this purpose which makes them best-wet wading shoes.
 Additionally, the upper is made up of nylon that prevents mud or sand from entering them.